 - Foreign Corrupt Practices Act (FCPA) experience

-- Fluency in at least one foreign language
+- Fluency in at least one foreign language (desirable but not mandatory)

 - Strong academic credentials and writing skills